lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

    + **AGG**: Our hypothesis is supported!
 We see similar patterns as before, but the willingness to work a bit more over time improves all metrics, from patient start times to patient rescheduing, to actual hours available for service!

+   + **SP**: [CLICK OVER TO PC/PCMHI SETTING VIEW] ...start with PC... see a drop in ....
-   + **SP**: All predictions confirmed: we see a greater drop in the number of patients with a high risk flag, fewer high symptom patients in both PC and GMH (for GMH, almost completely counter-acting the increases coming from stepped care), and higher start rates.
+   + [CLICK OVER TO GMH]we see a greater drop in the number of patients with a high risk flag, fewer high symptom patients in almost completely counter-acting the increases coming from stepped care), and higher start rates.
 The number of patients in GMH is slightly, but significantly, lower than the historical average, reducing stress and increasing care quality.
 Wait times for most patients fall the same or more than in either previous experiments, except for patients stepping down from GMH to PC, where the wait time has increased to the highest of all our experiments - 60 weeks!
 Increasing quality in GMH and reducing the delays on stepping patients down to PC puts additional pressure on PC to see more MH patients – pressure that they can’t seem to accommodate.
+All predictions confirmed!

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*